xai-foundation/sentry/docs/docs/operator/subgraph.md

 ## getSentryKeysFromGraph

+• **Description**: Submits a query to the subgraph to get a list of sentry keys from a list of owners and pools.

 • **Params**: `owners: string[], stakingPools: string[], includeSubmissions: boolean, submissionsFilter: { eligibleForPayout?: boolean, claimed?: boolean, latestChallengeNumber?: bigint }`

 • **Returns**: `SentryKey[]`